rafaelito91/docker-udemy-complete-guide/section 6 - docker and CI/readme.md

 ![System and container port](images/volume-behavior.png)

-In the end, we have the folling command.
+In the end, we have the following command.
 A important thing is the pwd command.
 That command stands for "Present working directory" and will print the path to folder the terminal is executing on at the moment.
 So, when we specify -v $(pwd):/app we will say to docker that the files in this directory will be the actual files that the container will use and the files within it are only references to the original ones.

 ![System and container port](images/volume-run-command.png)